Kep: An Introduction

 In truth it is a mesmerising place in its current form, and one can’t help but guiltily wish that it was left as it is; the original architecture that remains is still pleasing on the eye and the scars of battle almost add to its impact.

-The town does not boast the fine beaches of Sihanoukville, however it is exactly this that makes the place so special.
+The town does not boast the fine beaches of Sihanoukville, (Kep's beach is best described as 'minimal!'), however it is exactly this that makes the place so special.
 There's not a tacky seaside shop to be found, the local wood shack restaurants serve some of the finest seafood in Asia and the hotels have been created or restored by innovative expats with an eye for some unique Khmer-Colonial flare!

 Displaying a level of quality and charm so rarely found on Asia's coastline.
 Steer away from the touristy beaches at Sihanoukville and marvel in Kep's delights; peace, Colonial elegance, solitude, deserted islands and some of the most memorable seafood you'll ever eat.